 Tip #2: Organize First, Shop Later

-Don’t get me wrong, I love a shiny new organizing tool as much as the next person.
-But unless you do the work of organizing and de-cluttering FIRST, you’ll be spending your hard-earned money on the wrong items.
-You may also find that you can repurpose items that you already have to suit your needs.
-Moral of the story: purchase product after you have done the work.
-Think of it as a reward for your perseverance!
+Don’t get me wrong, we love a shiny new organizing tool as much as the next person.
+But unless you do the work of organizing and decluttering FIRST, you’ll likely be spending your hard-earned money on the wrong items.
+If you have organizing supplies that you are holding onto for future use or are causing clutter, this is a good sign that you have prematurely purchased organizing supplies in the past.

-Tip #3: Don’t get “Sort Remorse”
+Tip #3: Avoid “Sort Remorse”